SedWilliams/Terminal_Study_Log/README.md

-# Terminal Study Log
+# STUI Timer (Standard TUI Timer)

-This is a simple terminal timer designed to time and log study sessions.
+This is a simple timer designed to time and log study sessions, built in Rust as a command-line interface (CLI) tool.

 ## Table of Contents (Project wide, source of truth)